-Examples from recent graduates from our degree programmes include:

-Hospitals and specialist units such as critical care/surgery/medicine; accident and emergency; renal unit, cardiothoracic care;

-Hospices;

-Community nursing and general practice;

-Nursing homes;

-Mental health in-patient units and community mental health teams;

-Specialist teams such as adolescent mental health, drug and alcohol services;

-Forensic mental health in both the NHS, private and voluntary sectors, and prisons;

-Learning disabilities (LD) including community teams, LD forensic services and school nursing for children with learning disabilities
+Examples from recent graduates from our degree programmes include hospitals and specialist units such as critical care/surgery/medicine; accident and emergency; renal unit, cardiothoracic care; hospices; community nursing; general practice; nursing homes.
+Mental health in-patient units, community mental health teams, Specialist teams such as adolescent mental health, drug and alcohol Services, forensic mental health in both the NHS, Private and Voluntary Sectors, prisons; Learning disabilities (LD) community teams.
+LD forensic services; school nursing for children with learning disabilities; There is also potential to work internationally as a UK nursing qualification is recognised as respected benchmark of quality, and UK educated Nurses as highly sought after.

-Your apprenticeship prepares you for the variety of settings in which you may eventually work by ensuring that you develop knowledge, experience and confidence to be able to work with service users as partners and with other healthcare professionals.
+Your Apprenticeship prepares you for the variety of settings in which you may eventually work by ensuring that you develop knowledge, experience and confidence to be able to work with service users as partners and with other healthcare professionals.